Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

 ### How to deploy this project - with Heroku:
 * From the terminal: type "pip3 freeze --local > requirements.txt" to update the list of requirements needed to run this application.
 * Type " echo web: python app.py > Procfile " to create the Procfile.
-* Go to Heroku and if you don't have it create an account.
+* Go to Heroku (create an account if needed).
 * Click on "New" on the top right corner and select "Create new app".
 In the modal, add a name and select the region, then click "Create app".
-* The way I decided to use is via GitHub.
-To select this method click on "connect to GitHub" and select the right repository.
+* To use GitHub as your repo.
+Click on "connect to GitHub" and select the right repository.
 Click on connect.
 * Before selecting "Enable Automatic Deploys" go to the setting!
-* The environment variables are hidden so we will have to write them manually.
-Do do this, from settings click on "Reveal config vars" and insert your variables.
+* The environment variables are hidden so we they need to be written manually.
+To do this, from settings click on "Reveal config vars" and insert your variables.
-* Go back to the terminal in GitPod and push both the requirements.txt and the Procfile one at the time, with their respective commits.
+* Go back to the terminal in GitPod and push both the requirements.txt and the Procfile, with their respective commits.
-* We can now go back to Heroku and click on "Enable Automatic Deployment".
+* Now go back to Heroku and click on "Enable Automatic Deployment".
 Next click on "Deploy Branch".
 * The website is now successfully deployed and you can view it by clicking on "Open app".

 **Used commands during deployment:**